 The Company is focused on gold exploration in Alaska and has two primary exploration projects: the Golden Summit and Vinasale properties.
-Exploration to date in 2013 included the completion of a diamond drill program on the Golden Summit project and the calculation of updated National Instrument 43-101 ("NI 43-101") compliant resource calculations on its Golden Summit and Vinasale projects.
+Exploration in 2013 included the completion of a diamond drill program on the Golden Summit project and the calculation of updated National Instrument 43-101 ("NI 43-101") compliant resource calculations on its Golden Summit and Vinasale projects.
+2014 has seen the commencement of a Preliminary Economic Assessment (PEA) on the Golden Summit project.